Functions¶

 const tdb_multi_event *tdb_multi_cursor_peek(tdb_multi_cursor *mcursor);

-a multi-cursor handle
+mcursora multi-cursor handle

 See tdb_multi_cursor_next for the definition

-of tdb_multi_event
+of tdb_multi_event.

 Filter events¶